Jacobsmi/ToDoApp_V1/readme.md

 ## Currently Working on

-- Style the Task Form Page
+- Add overdue status to cards
+- Display Due number of days as well as Date

 ## To Do

 - Deploy API to Heroku or AWS
 - Ability to edit current responses
+- Add ability to do overdue
 - Add sort by function(due date, completed/not completed, submitted etc)
 - Add status codes to API responses for bad input(400)
 - (Maybe)Create a Taskbar

 ## Completed

+- Style the Task Form Page
 - Add grid layout to the task-list section
 - Add a date to the task section/Better add task function
 - When plus is hit autofocus onto add task